Team vault

 Introduction

 Once this is set, XPipe can encrypt all data with your personal key.
-A team vault is the continuation of this idea where multiple vault users are added to a vault, each with their own individual passphrase.
-With this setup, multiple users can work on the same vault data while having the option to use their own passphrase for encryption to not give other users access to their connections.
+A team vault is the continuation of this idea where multiple users have access to the vault.
+To manage this, a team vault uses role-based access control (RBAC) so that you can manage who has access to what.
+With this setup, multiple users can work on the same vault data while having restricted access to some connections and identities.
 To have multiple users sync the vault data, the git synchronization has to be configured.

-A team vault enables fine-grained access control via those personal encryption keys.
+A team vault enables fine-grained access control.
 However, a team vault is optional, meaning that if you are using XPipe with multiple users, it is not required to be configured.
-For example, if all team members should have access to all connections and identities, then vault users or a team vault aren't needed.
+For example, if all team members should have access to all connections and identities, then a team vault isn't needed.
 The same applies for when you are just using individual local identities, as those are not synced and do not require any fine-grained access control.

 Identity scope

-Having a vault user configured enabled you to modify the scope of identities and associated connections.
-Without vault users, those are available to everyone with access to the vault.
-With a vault user, you have the option to mark any identity as personal
+Having a vault role configured enables you to modify the scope of identities and associated connections.
+Without one, those identities are available to everyone with access to the vault.

-You can control whether any identity should be available only for your user or all users in a team vault.
+You can control whether any identity should be available only for certain roles or all roles in a team vault.
 If you don't use a team vault, this option is greyed out.

 This setting is visible in the connection hub where personal (= only available to your user) and global identities (= available to all users) have different descriptions:

-An identity that is not available to a user, e.g. if it belongs to another user and the identity is marked as personal, then the identity will not show up for any other user.
-Any connections using this identity will also not show up for any other user.
-This allows you to keep connections and identities for yourself, even in a shared team vault.
+If an identity is not available to certain roles, then the identity will not show up for other users who don't have at least access to one role allowed role.
+Any connections using this identity will also not be accessible.
+This allows you to restrict access to connections and identities, even in a shared team vault.

-Then, configuring a connection to use this personal identity will automatically make XPipe also encrypt the connection itself and all subconnections with your personal key as well.
-This will result in only your user having access to the identity and all associated connections.
-Any kind of key files associated with personal identities are also added to the repository using your personal key for encryption when needed.
+Configuring a connection to use this role-based identity will automatically make XPipe encrypt the connection itself and all subconnections with the role's secret key as well.
+This will result in only the role having access to the identity and all associated connections.
+Anyone without access to the role's secret key can't decrypt the data.
+Any kind of key files associated with identities are also added to the repository using the role's key for encryption when needed.

 For more information, see the identities docs.